Goodwill and Purchased Intangible Assets

 For our fiscal year ended June 30, 2019, we performed our annual qualitative assessment of goodwill by reporting unit during the third quarter and concluded that there was no impairment.
 For additional details, refer to Note 7 “Goodwill and Purchased Intangible Assets” of the Notes to the Consolidated Financial Statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended June 30, 2019.
 The next annual assessment of goodwill by reporting unit is scheduled to be performed in the third quarter of the fiscal year ending June 30, 2021.

 The components of purchased intangible assets as of the dates indicated below were as follows:

-For the three months ended September 30, 2015 and 2014, amortization expense for intangible assets was $3.7 million and $4.1 million, respectively.
-Based on the intangible assets recorded as of September 30, 2015, and assuming no subsequent additions to, or impairment of, the underlying assets, the remaining estimated amortization expense is expected to be as follows:
+Based on the purchased intangible assets gross carrying amount recorded as of March 31, 2020, the underlying assets, the remaining estimated annual amortization expense is expected to be as follows: